Harley Academy

 How to mark up a patient for profile balancing filler treatments

 “When aiming to achieve an improved profile balance, landmarks for injections are essential,” Paula stresses.
-“With every landmark, I’m considering anatomy and what I would like to achieve.
+“With every landmark, I’m considering the patient's unique facial anatomy and what I would like to achieve for them.
+This is something we will have established and discussed at length in their initial consultation.

 “When targeting the chin, for example, I ask myself if I need to lengthen or anteriorly project the chin in cases of retrognathia.
 Depending on the treatment required I would landmark to guide my treatment according to the patient’s anatomy”, she cites.